SeldonIO/alibi/doc/source/overview/high_level.md

 original instance.
 Finally, the reinforcement training step pushes the actor to take high reward actions instead of low reward actions.

-As well as this CFRL actors can be trained to ensure that certain constraints are taken into account when generating counterfactuals.
+As well as this CFRL actors are trained to ensure that certain constraints can be taken into account when generating counterfactuals.
 This is highly desirable as a use case for counterfactuals is suggesting small changes to an instance in order to obtain a different classification.
 In certain cases you want these changes to be constrained, for instance when dealing with immutable characteristics.
+In other words if you are using the counterfactual to advise changes in behaviour you want to ensure the changes are enactable.
+Suggesting that someone needs to be 2 years younger to apply for a loan isn't very helpful.

 To train the actor we randomly generate in distribution data instances, along with constraints and target classifications.
 We then compute the reward and update the actor to maximize the reward.
-We end up with an actor that is able to generate constrained interpretable counterfactual instances on demand.
+We do this without needing access to the critic internals.
+We end up with an actor that is able to generate interpretable counterfactual instances at runtime with arbitrary constraints.

+__TODO__:
-__TODO__: Example images
+- Example images
+- Black box Discussion of method
+- At explain time ask for specific constraints...  key point can have arbitrary constraints in counterfactuals.
 ___

-#### Local Scoped Rules (Anchors):
+#### Local Necessary Features:

-Given a single instance and model prediction anchors are local explanations that tell us what minimal set of features needs to stay the same in order that the model still give the same prediction or close predictions.
+Given a single instance and model prediction Local Necessary Features are local explanations that tell us what minimal set of features needs to stay the same in order that the model still give the same prediction or close predictions.
 This tells the practitioner what it is in an instance that most influences the result.

-In the case of a trained image classification model an anchor for a given instance and classification would be a minimal subset of the image that the model uses to make its decision.
+In the case of a trained image classification model, Local Necessary Features for a given instance would be a minimal subset of the image that the model uses to make its decision.
 A Machine learning engineer might use this insight to see if the model is concentrating on the correct image features in making a decision.
 This is especially useful applied to an erroneous decision.

 ##### Explainers:

-The following two explainer methods are available from alibi for generating anchor insights.
-Each approaches the idea in slightly different ways.
+The following two explainer methods are available from alibi for generating Local Necessary Features insights.
+Each approaches the idea in slightly different ways but the main difference is one gives an idea of the size of the area over the dataset for which the insight applies.

 **Anchors**